 But it is not your fate that is inevitable.

-Your faith reminds you that God has a specific plan for your life.
+Your hope reminds you that there has been and remains a specific plan for your life.

-Your faith becomes a supernatural grip that will not let go…
+Your hope becomes a supernatural grip that will not let go…

 …no matter how long you have to hang on.